popeyeotaku/c6t/README.md

 * C6T refers to declarations as "specifiers" and identifiers as "names".
 * C6T *requires* exactly three integer-size register variables.
 If physical registers are not available, static/extern variables are to be used.
 It is not allowed to place them onto the auto stack.
 * On most C6T backends, it's expected that extern/static access is at least as fast as autos (probably faster), and register access is at least as fast as extern/statics.
 It is recommended that locals be placed in registers as much as possible, and non-recursive functions place remaining locals into statics.
+* C6T guarentees multiplications and divisions by constant powers of 2 will be converted to shift operations.
+* Right shifts are always sign-extending.
+* C6T defines modulo (`%`) as an unsigned operation, so that it can guarntee `%` something by a constant power of 2 will be transformed to `&` bitwise and'ing it by the power of 2 minus 1 (`% 4` becomes `& 3`).
+* C6T guarentees the layout of the stack frame: from the frame pointer position up: register var 2, register var 1, register var 0, the previous frame pointer, and the previous program counter.
+Any further platform-specific information must be placed above the arguments to a function call.
+* All C6T functions pass arguments on the stack.
+The stack is down-growing, and the first argument is at the lowest address, with further arguments above it.
+Because of this, you can implement varargs by getting the address of an argument.
+Arguments start above the stack frame (in other words, 10 bytes above the frame pointer).
+* C6T does not check the number or type of arguments; because of this, arguments not used by a function don't have to be passed even if specified.

 ## Included Programs